TheStarport/FLHook/readme.txt

 ================================================================================
-in a typical case plugins are distributed in an archive with a folder structure that you just need to copy to the "Freelancer/EXE/" folder. every plugin needs a configuration file within the "./EXE/flhook_plugins/" main folder, the plugin DLL needs to be in ".EXE/flhook_plugins/dlls/". please read any readme file that may be delivered with the plugin you want to install!
+in a typical case plugins are distributed in an archive with a folder structure that you just need to copy to the "Freelancer/EXE/" folder.
+The plugin DLL needs to be in ".EXE/flhook_plugins/".
+Please read any readme file that may be delivered with the plugin you want to install!

 ================================================================================